llove28/pcs-project/content/cataloging/metadata.md

 We will be using the following tools to record and organize this information:

 - **Contributor Form:** A Google form for accepting submissions and collecting metadata.
 - **[Metadata Checklist](https://docs.google.com/document/d/1OXNd2J0EApIa9E5ScstGEZs18t2P0WNPsi06LpOyHN8/edit?usp=sharing):** Print and use in the event that you are collecting physical items/interviews and do not have ready access to the Contributor Form.
-Make sure to use the Form or add this information to the PCS spreadsheet manually later.
-- **PCS Spreadsheet:** Answers from the Contributor Form will appear here.
+- **Contributor Spreadsheet:** Answers from the Contributor Form will appear here.
 Our team can also manually add items to this list or make edits as necessary.
 This spreadsheet eventually be used to generate the collection on the website.
 - **Collection Folders:** Storage and organization system for collection items.
 - **[Curation Guidelines](https://llove28.github.io/pcs-project/content/cataloging/curation-guidelines.html):** A guide for selecting which items will be added to the collection.